• Home

 • Revelation 18 says many will no longer hear the sound of harps.

 • They are Virgins.
 This is often taken quite literally.
-However, apostasy, unbelief and rebellion against God is consistently seen as harlotry.
-This 144,000 remained loyal to Christ.
+However, apostasy, unbelief, and rebellion against God are consistently seen as harlotry.
+These 144,000 remained loyal to Christ.
 This status may indicate their spiritual purity.

 • They follow the lamb everywhere He goes.
 This seems to be further clarification of their spiritual purity.